WDI-SEA/react-development-course-materials/01-React Key Concepts/01-welcome-to-react-development-lecture.md

 **{Insert your name}**

-- {Insert your email address}
+- {Insert your email address.}
-- {Insert key facts about yourself and your career}
+- {Insert key facts about yourself and your career.}
-- {Insert your current role}
+- {Insert your current role.}
-- {Insert cool companies/brands you’ve worked with}
+- {Insert cool companies/brands you’ve worked with.}
-- {Insert one fun fact about you}
+- {Insert one fun fact about you.}

 <aside class="notes">